famished-tiger/mini_kraken/README.md

 ISBN: 9780262535519, (2018), MIT Press.

 ### Features
+- Test suite patterned on examples from the reference book
 - Pure Ruby implementation, not a port from another language
 - Object-Oriented design
 - No runtime dependencies
-- Test suite patterned on examples from the reference book.

 ### miniKanren Features
 - [X] ( == ) unify